 - Vent the air out and unseal the Instant Pot.

-- Now add Channa dal, turmeric powder, some more salt (if needed), long dried red pepper, and coriander powder.
+- Now add Channa dal, turmeric powder, long dried red pepper, and coriander powder.
 (Make sure the water from the channa dal is completely drained not even one ounce shoud be added to the IP.)

 - Mix well, press Pressure Cooker setting again, seal the lid for 30 min.